 What It Takes To Be An RV Entrepreneur

 It takes a whole lot of Chutzpah to be an RV Entrepreneur (Yiddish term for “Guts”).
 Freedom and flexibility come at a cost sometimes.
 You trade in security and stability for some highs and lows.
-All of which can be magnified by the emotional swings of running a business–especially if you’re a new entrepreneur like me.
+All of this can be magnified by the emotional swings of running a business–especially if you’re a new entrepreneur like me.

 There are a lot of things to grapple with as an RV Entrepreneur.
 RVing on its own takes a lot of adaptability, flexibility, and patience.
 Being an entrepreneur takes much of the same along with courage and unrelenting commitment.
 You’re on a constant roller coaster of emotions.
-If you like a challenge, then congratulations, welcome to the RV Entrepreneur club!
+If you like a challenge, then congratulations, welcome to the RV Entrepreneur Club!

 You can check out their adorable family and travel stories at RV Wanderlust.